Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4

 The population model builds upon our semi-parametric framework developed in \citet{2024PhRvL.133e1401L}, in which only the component-mass distribution was modeled flexibly since the data sample was relatively small.
 Benefited from the significantly increased number of the BBH events, we are able to take a much more flexible mixture population model for component masses, spin magnitudes, and spin–orbit tilts, which reads

 note that

 where $P_{\mathcal{PS}}$ and $P_{\mathcal{S}}$ are the $PowerLaw+Spline$ and $Spline$ models for the distributions of component masses and spin properties.
-Besides $P_{\mathcal{PS}}(m|\Lambda_i)$, now the distributions of spin magnitudes $P_{\mathcal{S}}(\chi |\Lambda_i)$, spin orientations $P_{\mathcal{S}}(\cos\theta |\Lambda_i)$, and the pairing function $P_{\rm pair}(q|\Lambda)$ are also described by flexible, data-driven representations, i.e., exponentiated cubic splines $p(x)\propto e^{f(x)}$, please see the Appendix~\ref{sec:models} for the details of these component models.
+Besides $P_{\mathcal{PS}}(m|\Lambda_i)$, now the distributions of spin magnitudes $P_{\mathcal{S}}(\chi |\Lambda_i)$, spin orientations $P_{\mathcal{S}}(\cos\theta |\Lambda_i)$, and the pairing function $P_{\rm pair}(q|\Lambda)$ are also described by flexible, data-driven representations, i.e., exponentiated cubic splines $p(x)\propto e^{f(x)}$, please see Section~\uppercase\expandafter{\romannumeral2} of Supplemental Material \citep{supp} for the details of these sub-models.
 Unlike the \textsc{B-Spline}-based model adopted by \citet{2025arXiv250818083T} and \citet{2023ApJ...946...16E}, which focuses on marginal distributions of individual parameters, our mixture model captures intrinsic correlations among parameters and enables the identification of potential astrophysical subpopulations.